rpy2/rpy2/doc/source/graphics.rst

 .. code-block:: python

-   import rpy2.robjects.lib.grdevices as grdevices
+   from rpy2.robjects.packages import importr grdevices = importr('grDevices')

    grdevices.png(file="path/to/file.png", width=512, height=512)
    # plotting code here
    grdevices.dev_off()

-The package contains an :class:`REnvironment` :data:`grdevices_env` that can be used to access an object known to belong to that R packages, e.g.:
+The package contains an :class:`Environment` :data:`grdevices_env` that can be used to access an object known to belong to that R packages, e.g.:

 >>> palette = grdevices.palette()